-a.
+- a.
 The Group uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Key factors that are reviewed in estimating the future costs to complete include estimates of future labour costs and productivity efficiencies.
-As the financial reporting of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
-When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable.
+As the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
+When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable. - b.

-b.
 Contracts with customers often include promises to transfer multiple products and services to a customer.
-Determining whether products and services are considered distinct performance obligations that should be accounted for separately or together requires significant judgment based on nature of the contract, transfer of control over the product or service, ability of the product or service to benefit the customer on its own or together with other readily available resources and the ability of the product or service to be separately identifiable from other promises in the contract.

-ii) Income taxes: The Group's two major tax jurisdictions are India and USA, though the Group also files tax returns in other foreign jurisdictions.
+Determining whether products and services are considered distinct performance obligations that should be accounted for separately or together requires significant judgment based on nature of the contract, transfer of control over the product or service, ability of the product or service to benefit the customer on its own or together with other readily available resources and the ability of the product or service to be separately identifiable from other promises in the contract. - ii) Income taxes: The Group's two major tax jurisdictions are India and USA, though the Group also files tax returns in other foreign jurisdictions.
 Significant judgments are involved in determining the provision for income taxes, including the amount expected to be paid or recovered in connection with uncertain tax positions.
-Also refer Note 19.

-iii) Leases: The Group considers all the extension-options under the commercial contract for determining the lease-term which forms the basis for the measurement of right-of-use asset and the corresponding lease-liability.

-iv) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
+Also refer Note 19. - iii) Leases: The Group considers all the extension-options under the commercial contract for determining the lease-term which forms the basis for the measurement of right-of-use asset and the corresponding lease-liability. - iv) Other estimates: The preparation of financial statements involves estimates and assumptions that affect the reported amount of assets, liabilities, disclosure of contingent liabilities at the date of financial statements and the reported amount of revenues and expenses for the reporting period.
 Specifically, the Group estimates the probability of collection of accounts receivable by analyzing historical payment patterns, customer concentrations, customer credit-worthiness and current economic trends.
 If the financial condition of a customer deteriorates, additional allowances may be required.
 The stock compensation expense is determined based on the Group's estimate of equity instruments that will eventually vest.

+v) Estimation uncertainty relating to COVID-19 outbreak:

+The Group has considered internal and certain external sources of information including credit reports, economic forecasts and industry reports up to the date of approval of the financial statements in determining the impact on various elements of its financial statements.
+The Group has used the principles of prudence in applying judgments, estimates and assumptions including sensitivity analysis and based on the current estimates, the Group expects to fully recover the carrying amount of trade receivables including unbilled receivables, goodwill, intangible assets and investments.
+The eventual outcome of impact of the global health pandemic may be different from those estimated as on the date of approval of these financial statements.